aaronhallaert/spotify-tray/README.md

 ### Generate icon

-You can generate a custom tray icon with `make generate_icon 'path-to-file'` or you can generate the default icon with `make generate_icon_default`.
+You can generate a custom tray icon with `make generate_icon icon=path-to-file`

 ## How to use the app